containers/toolbox/doc/toolbox-create.1.md

 The container is created with `podman create`, and its entry point is set to `toolbox init-container`.

-By default, toolbox containers are named after their corresponding images.
+By default, a toolbox container is named after its corresponding image.
 If the image had a tag, then the tag is included in the name of the container, but it's separated by a hyphen, not a colon.
 A different name can be assigned by using the CONTAINER argument.

 A toolbox container seamlessly integrates with the rest of the operating system by providing access to the user's home directory, the Wayland and X11